-Employee Symptom/Test Status Household Contact (highest risk) to someone with COVID-19 in past 14 days Non-Household Close Contact to someone with COVID-19 in past 14 days Traveled internationally, by cruise ship, or domestically outside of New England Travel within New England or No Travel New or unexplained symptom of COVID-19 Isolate and get tested immediately If negative Self-Quarantine for 10 days from last day of exposure See "exemptions to quarantine requirements" Isolate and get tested immediately If negative Self-Quarantine for 10 days from last day of exposure See "exemptions to quarantine requirements" If negative the person can return to normal activities once they are at least 24 hours without a fever (off fever-reducing medications) and other symptoms are improving, AND any one of the following criteria apply: 1.
-Person has been fully vaccinated against COVID-19 (at least 14 days have passed since receiving the second dose of a COIVD-19 vaccine), or person previously tested positive for active COVID-19 in the prior 90 days.
-2. Person completes self-quarantine for 10 days from last day of travel 3.
-Travel was "essential travel" 4.
-Person ends quarantine after day 7 with a negative SARS-CoV-2 test on day 6-7 of quarantine (must be a molecular test to detect active infection, such as a PCR test) (Note: If person was tested before days 6-7 of quarantine due to symptoms and was negative, then a second test on day 6-7 is still required to end quarantine after 7 days.)
+Employee Symptom/Test Status Close Contact to someone with COVID-19 in past 14 days Traveled internationally or by cruise ship No Travel or Travel within the U.S. New or unexplained symptom of COVID-19 Isolate and get tested immediately If negative Self-Quarantine for 10 days from last day of exposure See "exemptions to quarantine requirements" (household contacts must quarantine unless working in a healthcare setting under crisis standards of care guidance, but such persons must follow all other guidance) If negative the person can return to normal activities once they are at least 24 hours without a fever (off fever-reducing medications) and other symptoms are improving, AND any one of the following criteria apply: 1.
+Person is at least 14 days beyond completion of COVID-19 vaccination, or person previously tested positive for active COVID-19 in the prior 90 days 2.
+Person completes 10 days of self-quarantine from last day of travel 3.
+Travel was "essential travel" to/from Canada 4.
+Person ends quarantine after day 7 with a negative SARS-CoV-2 molecular test (e.g., PCR-based test) collected on day 6-7 of quarantine (Note: If person was tested before days 6-7 of quarantine due to symptoms and was negative, then a second test on day 6-7 is still required to end quarantine after 7 days.)
 If traveler is designated as an essential critical infrastructure employee, then person can return to work when they are at least 24 hours without a fever (off fever-reducing medications) and other symptoms improving, but they must quarantine for all other non-work related purposes following the quarantine guidance.
 Isolate and get tested immediately.
 If negative the person can return to normal activities after at least 24 hours without a fever (off fever reducing medications) and other symptoms are improving

-Employee Symptom/Test Status Household Contact (highest risk) to someone with COVID-19 in past 14 days Non-Household Close Contact to someone with COVID-19 in past 14 days Traveled internationally, by cruise ship, or domestically outside of New England Travel within New England or No Travel Asymptomatic Self-Quarantine for 10 days from last day of exposure Get tested See "exemptions to quarantine requirements" Self-Quarantine for 10 days from last day of exposure Get tested See "exemptions to quarantine requirements" Self-Quarantine for 10 days from last day of travel (unless: travel was deemed "essential travel", person is fully vaccinated and at least 14 days have passed since receiving the second dose of a COIVD-19 vaccine, or person previously tested positive for active COVID-19 in the prior 90 days.)
-Person has the option of ending quarantine after day 7 with a negative SARS-CoV-2 test on day 6-7 of quarantine (must be a molecular test to detect active infection, such as a PCR-based test).
-If traveler is designated as an essential critical infrastructure employee, then person can return to work as outlined above, but they must quarantine for all other non-work related purposes following the quarantine guidance.
-No restrictions Positive Test for COVID-19 Self-Isolate Self-Isolate Self-Isolate Self-Isolate
+Employee Symptom/Test Status Close Contact to someone with COVID-19 in past 14 days Traveled internationally or by cruise ship No Travel or Travel within the U.S. Asymptomatic Self-Quarantine for 10 days from last day of exposure Get tested See "exemptions to quarantine requirements" (household contacts must quarantine unless working in a healthcare setting under crisis standards of care guidance, but such persons must follow all other guidance) Self-Quarantine for 10 days from last day of travel (unless travel was "essential travel" to/from Canada, person is at least 14 days beyond full COVID-19 vaccination, or person previously tested positive for active COVID-19 in the prior 90 days) Person has the option of ending quarantine after day 7 with a negative SARS-CoV-2 molecular test (e.g., PCR-based test) collected on day 6-7 of quarantine If traveler is designated as an essential critical infrastructure employee, then person can return to work as outlined above, but they must quarantine for all other non-work related purposes following the quarantine guidance.
+No restrictions Positive Test for COVID-19 Self-Isolate Self-Isolate Self-Isolate

-Essential Travel: Essential travel includes for work, school, personal safety, medical care, care of others, parental shared custody, for medication, and for food or beverage (brief trips for take-out and groceries only).
+\ Essential travel to/from Canada includes for work, school, personal safety, medical care, care of others, or parental shared custody.
 Essential travel also includes travel for students and their parents or guardians who are visiting institutions of higher learning or preparatory high schools as potential future students, including allowing the students to remain at the schools for overnight stays.
-Non-essential employees who travel to higher risk areas for personal or leisure reasons cannot rely on this exemption.